-For the first Stage, the Council will make an initial advance payment of 100% of the due financial contribution in relation to that particular Stage.
-This will be calculated on the Applicant's component of projected expenditure for that Stage and include both direct and indirect costs.
-In the case of a single-stage project (one 12-month period), the Council will make an advance payment to the applicant equivalent to 80% of the due financial contribution calculated on the projected costs.
-This will include both direct and indirect eligible costs.
+- For the first Stage, MCST will make an initial advance payment of 100% of the due financial contribution in relation to that particular Stage.
+This will be calculated on the Applicant's component of projected expenditure for that Stage and include both direct and indirect costs. - In the case of a single-Stage project (one 12 month period), MCST will make an advance payment to the applicant equivalent to 80% of the due financial contribution calculated on the projected costs.
+This will include both direct and indirect eligible costs. - 2.
+At the end of each Stage, the Project Contact Point will be required to submit a Technical Stage Report and a Financial Stage Report to the MCST with details of actual expenditure over the past stage, together with an updated forecast of projected expenditure for the following stage.
+Both stage reports have to be approved by MCST before moving to the next stage.
+This should be in line with the templates for stage and final reports as provided by the MCST and which may be downloaded from MCST's website and annexed to the Grant Agreement. - 3.
+For the second and subsequent Stage, MCST will calculate the due financial contribution in relation to that particular Stage based on the Financial Stage Report submitted.
+This contribution will be calculated as forecast eligible expenditure, adjusted for any overspend or underspend of the preceding Stage.

-- 2. At the end of each Stage, the Project Contact Point will be required to submit a Technical Stage Report and a Financial Stage Report to the Council with details of actual expenditure over the past stage, together with an updated forecast of projected expenditure for the following stage. - Both stage reports have to be approved by the Council before moving to the next stage.
-This should be in line with the templates for stage and final reports as provided by the Council and annexed to the Grant Agreement. - For the second Stage, the Council will calculate the due financial contribution in relation to that particular Stage based on the Financial Stage Report submitted.
-This contribution will be calculated as forecast eligible expenditure, adjusted for any overspend or underspend of the preceding Stage. - 4.
-Except for the final Stage of the project, the Council will make an advance payment equivalent to 100% of the due financial contribution in relation to that particular Stage, calculated as in bullet (3) above. - 5.
-For the final Stage of the project, the Council will make an advance payment of up to 80% of the due financial contribution calculated as in bullet (3) above.
-However, the Council shall retain 20% of the total project grant to be transferred only upon successful completion of the project. - 6.
+- 4. Except for the final Stage of the project, MCST will make an advance payment equivalent to 100% of the due financial contribution in relation to that particular Stage, calculated as in bullet (3) above. - 5.
+For the final Stage of the project, MCST will make an advance payment of up to 80% of the due financial contribution calculated as in bullet (3) above.
+However, MCST shall retain 20% of the total project grant to be transferred only upon successful completion of the project. - 6.
 Following the termination of the project or expiry of the Grant Agreement, the Project Contact Point will be required to submit a Final Technical Project Report together with a Final Financial Report for the whole project, thus covering the work and expenditure undertaken.
-The Final Financial Report needs to be audited by a certified auditor appointed by the Applicant and approved by the Council once submitted.
+The Final Financial Report needs to be audited by a certified auditor appointed by the Applicant and approved by MCST once submitted.
 The audit should determine the total eligible costs and compare these to the funds forwarded.
-The Council reserves the right to appoint an auditor to audit the Project Financial Audit as submitted.
-Failure to submit a timely audited Financial Report may result in the Council recovering all funds disbursed across the project. - 7.
-As soon as the verifications and audits are finalised and cleared, the Council will release the retention money due.
-In the case of overpayment, the Applicant will be required to refund the underspent amount to the Council within a specific timeframe, or as agreed to with the Council.
+MCST reserves the right to appoint an auditor to audit the Project Financial Audit as submitted.
+Failure to submit a timely audited Financial Report may result in MCST recovering all funds disbursed across the project. - 7.
+As soon as the verifications and audits are finalised and cleared, MCST will release the retention money due.
+In the case of overpayment, the Applicant will be required to refund the under-spend amount to MCST within a specific timeframe, or as agreed to with MCST.

-The Council reserves the right to alter the funding parameters as deemed appropriate.
+MCST reserves the right to alter the funding parameters as deemed appropriate.